Close Menu

 DIVORCED SPOUSE’S SURVIVORS BENEFITS

 Even if you divorce, you can still receive benefits on your ex-spouse’s work record.
 However, you must meet certain rules.
 First, your ex must have been fully insured for Social Security benefits.
 Second, your ex must be dead (and not at your hand!).
 Third, you must have been married to your ex for at least ten years.
 State law controls in this area.
 So, it is best to have an actual marriage certificate and divorce decree which documents the length of your prior marriage.
-Some states, however, do accept common law marriage, but the burden to prove that you held yourselves out as a married couple for 10 years or more is on you.
-Learn more about benefits if you are in a same sex marriage.
+Some states, however, do accept common law marriage.
+But the burden to prove you held yourselves out as a married couple under common law for 10 years or more is on you.
+Learn about benefits if you are in a same sex marriage.

 Fourth, you must be at least 60 years old or, you must be between the ages of 50 and 59 and found disabled.
 Fifth, you must not be able to get to a higher benefit based on your own earnings record.
 Finally, you must not have remarried.

-However, if you remarried after the age of 60, or after the age of 50 and disabled at the time of the remarriage, the SSA will disregard the marriage.
+However, if you remarry after the age of 60, or after the age of 50 and are disabled at the time of that marriage, then the SSA will disregard the marriage.
 If they do, then you can still get benefits.
 But, you must also meet the other rules above.

 HIRE A LAWYER WITH EXPERIENCE